BlogCustomer Experience

 Close the feedback loop with all customers (but put a focus on detractors)

-It’s not enough to gather and leave the feedback as it is.
+It’s not enough to gather and leave the customer feedback as it is.
 You have to react to every one of them, resolve their issues fully and get back to them stating that you resolved the.
-This is called closing the customer feedback loop.
-You need to show customers that you care about their business – whatever stage of their customer journey and customer experience lifecycle are in.
+This is called closing the feedback loop.
+You need to show customers that you care about their business–whatever stage of their customer journey and customer experience lifecycle are in.

 Leaving a few good words about your business is not mandatory for any customer, so make sure to thank them if they give you some praise.
 Positive feedback is always pleasant, but should not be your main focus as a business.
 Instead, you should take a look at the customers that are more difficult to please.